Education

 Murase will introduce these debates and reflect on how definitions of school nonattendance differ between Japan and the United States.
 The conversation will also touch on broader challenges facing journalism in Japan, including the impact of digital media on local reporting and public discourse.

-Katherine (Kemy) Monahan, Visiting Scholar at APARC and former Deputy Chief of Mission at the U.S. Embassy in Japan, will join the discussion, offering comparative and policy perspectives.
+Katherine (Kemy) Monahan, Visiting Scholar at APARC and U.S. diplomat, will join the discussion, offering comparative and policy perspectives.

 Rather than a formal lecture, the session is designed as an open conversation, inviting participants to share their perspectives and reflect on how similar issues are addressed in different contexts.